What You Should Know About Academics at York College

 You’re not alone!
 York College excels at helping students pair a passion with a career path.
 Did you know that Undeclared is one of the largest majors on campus?

-The Undeclared Advising staff will connect with you months in advance of fall classes to start a conversation about your major and class options.
+The Undeclared Advising staff will connect with you to start a conversation about your major and class options.
 Remember, “undeclared” means different things to different students — you may have it narrowed down to 2 or 3 options, or you may have absolutely no idea.
 We’re here for you.

 Fun fact: York College processes about 500 major changes a year!
 Ask your family if any of them changed majors in college — you’ll be surprised how many have.